Announcing the TechCrunch Disrupt NY 2017 agenda

 9:05 AM – 9:25 AM

-The story war with Instagram’s VP of Product Kevin Weil (Instagram)
+The Story war with Instagram’s VP of Product Kevin Weil (Instagram)

 9:25 AM – 9:45 AM